gnosis/dex-research/dFusion/dFusionSpec.md

 21000+k*(6+16+16+64+64)*68/8+k*3000+k*60+5000
 ```

-This means that within a single ethereum block we could store up to 1000 orders.
+This means that up to 1000 orders can be stored within a single ethereum block .

 ### Constraints from snarks